MiguelMarcelino/Thoth/scala/cats-effect/fiber.md

 ![io-run-loop](resources/images/scala/io-run-loop.png)

 IO has what is known as a run loop.
 Fibers cooperate by submitting request to the JVM Thread Pool and yielding back control.
-This allows an M:N cooperative scheduling.
+This allows an M:N cooperative scheduling (as there are more fibers than threads).

 ### The IO API
 - An IO produces one value, fails, or never terminates